haiwera-silk-cd/magento-devdocs/guides/v2.1/coding-standards/docblock-standard-javascript.md

 Indicates that the keys of an object literal should be treated as properties of some other object.
 This annotation should only appear on object literals.

 Please note that the name in braces is not a type name like in other annotations.
 It's an object name.
-It names the object on which the properties are "lent".
-For example, `@type {Foo}` means "an instance of Foo," but `@lends {Foo}` means "the constructor Foo".
+It names the object on which the properties are "lent". 例如， `@type {Foo}` means "an instance of Foo," but `@lends {Foo}` means "the constructor Foo".

 Please refer to <a href ="https://code.google.com/p/jsdoc-toolkit/wiki/TagLends" target="_blank">JSDoc Toolkit</a> for more information about this annotation.